Danielle Heckenkamp considers the decisions we make daily to seek out God's love and mercy.

 God does not promote fear.
 God is merciful, just, and loving – all rational beliefs.
 We have a choice – do we search for love and mercy each day and move closer to God?
 Or do we live in fear, which draws us slowly further from His goodness and Divinity?
 Due to original sin, our fallen natures are weak and do not always find the love God so desperately gives and desires from us.

 Turn toward the Virgin Mary.
 The love and protection of a mother is beyond limit.
 She is our Mediatrix that will lead us closer to God as we search for love and mercy.
 God so very dearly loves us, but it is also our choice to return that love – that is our free will.
 Love can be given, but in order to grow in love, it must be returned.

 Let’s not fall prey to fear and self-loathing during difficult times, for God will never forsake us and His love is beyond comprehensible.
 He is our source of love and if we desire to grow closer to Him, Christ and Our Lady will assist us in that path.
 We have a choice – do we choose to search for love and return that love, or do we choose fear which takes us farther from God’s mercy?

 About the Author

 Danielle Heckenkamp is a stay at home mom and freelance writer who lives in Wisconsin with her husband and six children.
 Danielle writes about her daily experiences as a mom and love for her Catholic Faith.
 Danielle is the co-author of a nonfiction book about manners and common sense.
-You can find more of Danielle's writing at DMHeckenkamp.com or step inside her daily life on Instagram.
+You can step inside Danielle s daily life on Instagram.